 Ippudo

-Ippudo is the ramen chain that delights the world.
-It proves that quality and chain restaurants can sometimes be synonymous.
-In these veritable express canteens, just like in the little streets of Tokyo, you can enjoy delicious ramen, light or spicy, with fresh homemade noodles and tender meats, all the while “slurping” – the traditional sound ramen makes when tasted.
+Ippudo is the ramen chain that has taken the world by storm.
+It proves that quality and chain restaurants can sometimes go hand in hand.
+In these authentic express canteens, just like in the small streets of Tokyo, you can enjoy delicious, light or spicy ramen, with fresh homemade noodles and tender meat, while “slurping”—the traditional sound ramen makes when you eat it.

 Ippudo – 74-76 Rue Jean-Jacques Rousseau, 75001